No.10 Innovation Fellowships

 If successful, you’ll enjoy unparalleled opportunities to deliver the type of high impact technology and data projects that are only possible in government.
 You’ll be matched with a government department who is looking for your unique skill set; have access to senior decision makers; and help tackle public sector challenges of national importance.

-You’ll have the opportunity to collaborate with a peer group of exceptionally talented Fellows and build strong links with the No.10 Data Science Team and Government Digital Service.
+You’ll have the opportunity to collaborate with a peer group of exceptionally talented Fellows and build strong links with the No.10 Data Science Team and the government Central Digital and Data Office.